CopterExpress/clover/docs/en/clever-show/start-tutorial.md

 ### LED Strip Operation Check

-The LED strip should be connected to the GPIO 21 Raspberry Pi pin and have no more than 60 LEDs in order to work with the default `clever-show' image.
+The LED strip should be connected to the GPIO 21 Raspberry Pi pin and have no more than 60 LEDs in order to work with the default `clever-show` image.
 Check the functioning of the LED strip by selecting the desired copter in the table and pressing the button `Test leads` - the strip on the copter should blink white twice.

 You can find a description of setup and operation of the LED strip in `clover` [documentation](https://clover.coex.tech/en/leds.html) .